Ayrx/JNIAnalyzer/README.md

 # JNIAnalyzer

+This Ghidra extension contains various scripts that assists in analyzing Android NDK applications.

+# Scripts

+### JNIAnalyzer.java

-This Ghidra extension parses the output of [FindNativeJNIMethods][FindNativeJNIMethods] and applies the function signature to all matching functions in the binary.
+This script parses the output of [FindNativeJNIMethods][FindNativeJNIMethods] and applies the function signature to all matching functions in the binary.

 Running the `JNIAnalyzer.java` extension script will overwrite any function return types, parameter names and parameter types that was already in place.